 Bed Bug Exterminators Serving Milwaukee, Kenosha and Racine

-Fortunately, the Milwaukee bed bug control experts at Ehlers Pest Management have extensive experience eliminating severe infestations in both single family homes and multi-unit residential housing structures.
-We utilize a variety of methods to eliminate bed bugs.
-Most often, elimination is achievable through a combination of methods including manual removal, heat and pesticide product applications.
+Fortunately, our team of Wisconsin area bed bug control experts has extensive experience eliminating bed bug infestations in both single-family homes and multi-unit residential housing structures, even in AirBnB listings.
+Bed bug extermination is achievable through a combination of manual removal, thermal remediation (heat treatment), and pesticide applications.

 Bed Bug Identification

 Bed bugs are reddish-brown, up to about ¼ inch long.
 They are mostly nocturnal, hiding during the day and feeding when you are asleep.
 This makes detection difficult.
 Common hiding places for bedbugs are in bedroom clutter, bedding, the seams of mattresses, furniture upholstery, and even in small gaps in wallpaper.
 Bed bugs reproduce rapidly, and an untreated infestation will get worse very quickly.
 Females lay hundreds of eggs, each about the size of a speck of dust.